PortfoliosLab logoPortfoliosLab logo

 XSEP and APRH have a correlation of 0.60, meaning they provide meaningful diversification benefit when combined.
 Depending on your allocation goals, holding both could reduce overall portfolio risk.

-On 3-year performance, XSEP leads with 9.80% vs 7.45% for APRH.
+On 3-year performance, XSEP leads with 9.46% vs 7.11% for APRH.
 On fees, APRH is cheaper at 0.79% per year.
-Their volatility is very similar.
+On volatility, APRH has been the lower-risk option at 0.85%.
 The better choice depends on whether you care most about return, fees, risk, or income.

 APRH is cheaper with a 0.79% expense ratio, compared with 0.85% for XSEP.